Skip to content

 Prehistory of the USI Trails

 This was known as the Carboniferous Period, due to the amount of coal strata that formed globally.
-Usually when a dead plant or animal decays, microbes decompose it and combine its carbon with oxygen in the air to produce carbon dioxide, a greenhouse gas.
+Additionally, when a dead plant or animal decays, microbes decompose it and combine its carbon with oxygen in the air to produce carbon dioxide, a greenhouse gas.

 USI's Sandstone Cliffs and Creek beds

 Much of USI sits on sedimentary rock called Inglefield Sandstone.
 The cliffs and creek beds are lined with the gritty, sandy material.
-Sandstone is formed from a mixture of sedimentation consisting of course sand and minerals like mica, quartz and feldspar.
+Sandstone is formed from a mixture of sedimentation consisting of coarse sand and minerals like mica, quartz and feldspar.
 You can also find traces of hematite, ilmenite and iron oxide.
 Hold a piece of sandstone in the sun and turn it back and forth and you'll see the minerals sparkle.